Q-bio-Belgrade/TA_I_paper/README.md

 ## Scripts

-Each script in this repository is designed to reproduce the paper results.
-Scripts are annotated with comments describing their functionality.
+The scripts in this repository are provided to reproduce the results presented in the paper.
+Each script is thoroughly documented with comments that explain its functionality.
+Where applicable, dependencies on other scripts (functions) are noted in the comments.

 ## Phase Portrait Plotter